patbec/ThinkPad-T560-HAP-Bit/README.md

 ## Description

 Here a small tutorial how to completely deactivate the Intel Management Engine (ME) on a ThinkPad with Skylake CPU.
 The whole thing is made possible by setting the HAP bit and requires flashing the EEPROM with a modified firmware.
 This tutorial explains how to use a ThinkPad T560 (`20FH0023GE`) with the **ME 11.6** firmware.

 ### Preparation

 We need an external device to read the EEPROM and rewrite it with a different firmware.
-The laptop CPU itself has neither read nor write access to the required flash areas
+The laptop CPU itself has no write access to the required flash areas.

 Hardware
 - WINGONEER EEPROM Routing USB Programmer **CH341A Writer** LCD Flash for 25 SPI Serie 24 I2C